Trauma Therapyin Moscow, Idaho

 I have worked with PTSD sufferers for about twelve years.
 I’m a Certified Clinical Trauma Professional with the International Association of Trauma Professionals and a member of the International Society of Stress and Dissociative Disorders.
 My graduate education research focused on trauma, PTSD, and the intersection of trauma and grief.
-And, I am trained in Lifespan Integration, a powerful option for healing trauma.
+And, I am trained in Lifespan Integration, Internal Family Systems, and other powerful options for healing trauma.

 I have worked with survivors of violent and traumatic events and losses, first responders, veterans, survivors of sexual assault and childhood abuse, medical trauma survivors, and those who have difficulty putting their finger on the cause of their symptoms.